 What Are the Requirements That a Program Must Fulfill to Become CACREP-Accredited?

 An educational program seeking CACREP accreditation must meet specific requirements to become CACREP-accredited.
-Currently, there are two types of accreditation; specialized accreditation and institutional accreditation.
+Currently, there are two types of accreditation; specialized and institutional.
 Specialized accreditors review and evaluate the professional preparation program within a learning institution, leading to degree-specific accreditation.
 On the other hand, institutional accreditation reviews and evaluates the entire college.
 CACREP is a specialized accreditor that accredits graduate programs such as master’s and doctoral degree programs in counseling.
 It also accredits counseling specialties offered by the universities.

 To gain accreditation, you must conduct a self-study and submit a report that counselors and counselor educators will review.
 The self-study report must document how the program is meeting each standard.
 The review process also involves an on-site visit.
 Consequently, the CACREP Board of Directors reviews all the provided documents and renders accreditation decisions.
 The accreditation decision is based on various requirements regarding: